Skip advert

 Cons

-• Need to upgrade to Max trim for full list of safety kit
+• Max trim is needed for all the safety kit

-Euro NCAP hasn’t tested the C3 and e-C3 yet – and because the STLA Smart Car platform has been built to a cost, a full-five star result may not be forthcoming.
+Euro NCAP hasn’t tested the C3, and because it uses a platform that has been built to a cost, a full-five star result may not be forthcoming.
 Citroen has fitted a reasonable amount of active safety kit, though, such as active safety brake, driver-attention alert, lane-departure warning and speed-limit warning.

-The last two can be switched off easily by holding down dedicated buttons, located to the right of the steering wheel.
-Confusingly, when the lane-keep assist switches off, an orange warning light remains on the dash – but a long press of the speed warning simply causes the light to flash a few times before disappearing.
+The last two can be switched off easily by holding down dedicated buttons that are located to the right of the steering wheel.
+Confusingly, when the lane-keeping assist switches off, an orange warning light remains on the dash – but a long press of the speed warning simply causes the light to flash a few times before disappearing.
 It’s an odd lack of consistency when operating two very similar functions.

 Buying and owning